 It appears Caledonian was typically taking around 7% of the transfer amount in commission, and Options was told this was the case at the outset of its relationship.
-In Mr W's case I've also seen evidence that Caledonian was paid what Options termed "IFA fees" (£750).
-But there is no evidence that Caledonian carried out the usual work associated with a defined benefit transfer that would justify such payments.
-Nor have I seen any other evidence to show there was any justification for such a high level of commission in the circumstances.
-I think this level of commission ought to have been another cause for Options to be concerned that Caledonian was putting its own interests ahead of the interests of consumers, including Mr W. And, of course, it was further reason to consider Caledonian might be giving advice, as commission at this level would have been very likely to motivate it to encourage consumers to proceed, through a positive recommendation.
+I haven't seen any evidence to show there was any justification for such a high level of commission in the circumstances.
+I think this level of commission ought to have been another cause for Options to be concerned that Caledonian was putting its own interests ahead of the interests of consumers, including Mr M. And, of course, it was further reason to consider Caledonian might be giving advice, as commission at this level would have been very likely to motivate it to encourage consumers to proceed, through a positive recommendation.